serine000/ML_deployment_proj/README.md

 Note: You can exit from this environent later by running `deactivate` in your terminal.

-2. Run the setup file, to download all necessary requirements and dependencies into your virtual environment.
+2. Launch the setup.py file by running the instruciton below, to download all necessary requirements and dependencies into your virtual environment.
+This also build the entire project and turns it into a package.
 ```
-python3 setup.py
+pip3 install .
 ```

+3.